Maximizing your social media real estate can be incredibly beneficial.

 On the Wonder Forest Twitter background shown below, I added a left hand sidebar area full of information that I wanted people to see.
 I filled the background with my illustrations to match the header image as well.

-This additional background space is a great place to share your links (in graphic form of course, as there is no way to make them clickable!) or any current promotions your business or blog is having.
+This additional background space is a great place to share your links (in graphic form of course, as there is no way to make them clickable!) or any current giveaways or promotions your business or blog is having.

 Right now, this background area can still be edited in the Twitter profile editor, however, I am not sure how long they will let it slide by.
 If you want to take advantage now, here is what you need to do: